 Watch this video to see the steps.

 If you use an Excel command frequently, or if an Excel command isn't available on the Excel Ribbon, you can add its icon to the Quick Access Toolbar (QAT).
+This short video shows the steps, and the written instructions are below the video.

 For example, here are the steps to add a macro to the QAT.
 The macro is named ToggleR1C1 and is stored in the Personal.xlsb file.